Section 6 - The Local Application

 Annual Performance Report

-Consortia are required to submit an Annual Performance Report (APR) in October of each year using the questions and instructions posted to the Perkins Local Application page.
-This report identifies the progress made in implementing the activities and goals outlined in the local consortium application.
-State staff will provide additional guidance to consortium leaders on APR requirements for the year, as well as how to successfully submit the report.
-Note that the format and questions for the APR are likely to change from year to year.
+Consortia are required to submit an Annual Performance Report (APR) in October of each year to detail the progress and results of the previous year’s local application for Perkins Funding.
+This report identifies the progress made in implementing the strategies and outcomes outlined in the local consortium application.
+State staff will provide guidance to consortium leaders on APR requirements and submitting the report.
 Input from consortia on APRs is used by state staff to complete the state Consolidated Annual Report (CAR) required by the federal government every January.